Since 1985, the Smithsonian Astrophysical Observatory (SAO) Pre-doctoral Program has welcomed graduate students from universities around

 INTENDED APPOINTMENT START DATE.
 For application instructions and a login to the application,

-please contact a potential advisor in your respective field for a link Only applications that receive the endorsement of an SAO scientist will be considered.
+please contact a potential advisor in your respective field for an applicaton link.
+Only applications that receive the endorsement of an SAO scientist will be considered.